10 Best National Parks in Vietnam

 Cát Tiên is the closest national park to Ho Chi Minh City and an oft overlooked gem.
 The lowland forests are the largest and most important in the country, home to gibbon, deer and wild boar.
 The nature trails are extensive and well maintained, most of which can be completed without a guide and on bicycle.
 An excellent variety of lodging, from campsites to riverside bungalows, makes the park a great place to escape from Saigon’s concrete madness.

 Floating in a sea of limestone peaks, Cát Bà serves as a focal point of iconic Hạ Long Bay.
 It should be a stop on any northern excursion.
 Much of the region resembles something out of Jurassic Park as jungles shoot skyward into the mist.
 A number of beautiful treks of moderate difficulty lie in the park’s confines.
 Cát Bà is also home to the majority of the world’s remaining white-headed langurs.
+If you look for the Nearest National Park, that close to Hanoi.
+Ba Vi National Park is only 62km West from Hanoi Center.

 Ba Bể National Park is home to a number of ethnic minorities including the Tay, Dao and Hmong, and offers travelers the opportunity to experience life in traditional homestays.
 The park is made up of towering limestone mounts that crash down to pounding waterfalls before settling in Ba Bể lake, the largest in Vietnam.
 Trekking in the region is superb and can be arranged through most homestays or guesthouses.
 Cavernous limestone grottos, hidden along the water’s edge, should be explored by boat.